Coronavirus Disease 2019 (COVID-19)

 Dogs must be leashed at all times & don’t forget to clean-up after your pet.

-The Par 3 Golf Course has reopened.
+The Par 3 Golf Course is open.
 Please call 561-547-0598 to book a tee time.
 Please be reminded that the Par 3 Golf Course is open for golfing only.
 Please refrain from using the cart paths on the course for exercising or walking dogs.

 All public parks within the Town are open, but CDC social distancing guidelines must be followed.
-The Seaview Park playground remains closed until further notice.
+The Seaview Park playground is open for use.

 The Town of Palm Beach Planning, Zoning and Building Department customers can submit plans in the Town Hall lobby drop box and simple permit applications can be emailed to PZB@townofpalmbeach.com or faxed at 561-835-4621.